sean-galloway/RTLDesignSherpa/docs/mark_down/scripts/pg.md

 # pg

-The `pg` module is specified in the file located at `rtl_generators/adders/brentkung/pg.py`.
+The `pg` module comes from the file located at `rtl_generators/adders/brentkung/pg.py`.
 This module is implemented in Python and is part of a set of tools for generating Verilog code, particularly for arithmetic operations like addition using a Brent-Kung adder structure.

 ![PG UML](../../images_scripts_uml/Adder_PG.svg)

 ## Overview

-The `PG` class is a derivative of a base `Module` class which provides a structure for defining a SystemVerilog module in the context of the Brent-Kung adder's propagate and generate (P & G) logic block.
+The `PG` class is a derivative of a base `Module` class, which provides a structure for defining a SystemVerilog module in the context of the Brent-Kung adders propagate and generate (P & G) logic block.

 ## Inputs and Outputs

 The `PG` module defines the following ports:

 - `i_a`: An input signal representing the 'a' operand bit for P & G generation.

 - `i_b`: An input signal representing the 'b' operand bit for P & G generation.

-- `ow_g`: An output wire carrying the generate signal, which is high if both input bits `i_a` and `i_b` are high.
+- `ow_g`: An output wire carrying the generated signal is high if both input bits `i_a` and `i_b` are high.

-- `ow_p`: An output wire carrying the propagate signal, which is high if either input bit `i_a` or `i_b` is high.
+- `ow_p`: An output wire carrying the propagate signal is high if either input bit `i_a` or `i_b` is high.

 ## Functionality

-When the `PG` class is instantiated, it initializes itself by calling the constructor of its parent class with the name of the module, which is `'math_adder_brent_kung_pg'`.
-During the generation of the Verilog code, the method `self.stmt_assign` is used to create assignments for the output wires `ow_g` and `ow_p`.
+When the `PG` class instantiation occurs, it initializes itself by calling the constructor of its parent class with the module's name, `'math_adder_brent_kung_pg'`.
+During the generation of the Verilog code, the method `self.stmt_assign` to create assignments for the output wires `ow_g` and `ow_p`.
 The 'generate' output `ow_g` is the logical AND of the inputs, whereas the 'propagate' output `ow_p` is the logical XOR of the inputs.

 ## File Generation